webix-hub/docs/data/desktop/building_app_architecture.md

 - **scrollview** allows scrolling through the whole content it houses;
 - **carousel panes** change in turn by clicking on them or swiping (on touch devices).

-All layout types are inited within the **webix.ui** constructor and can be nested into each other:
+All layout types are initialized within the **webix.ui** constructor and can be nested into each other:

 ~~~js
 webix.ui({